 In addition to the stunning natural scenery of the island, there are lighthouses around the island that are oh-so-photogenic and just begging to be viewed at sunset.
 The ‘Sconset Bluff Walk is a particularly scenic stroll along the beautiful bluffs that overlook the Atlantic and will lead you right to Sankaty Head Lighthouse.

-For a visit to a quaint coastal town that just about corners the market on “cute beach towns,” Newburyport is your place!
+For a visit to a quaint coastal town that just about dominates the market in “cute beach towns in Massachusetts,” Newburyport is your place!
 This sweet little seaside spot offers up a mega dose of charm with its gorgeous downtown filled with boutique shopping and fabulous restaurants, and Plum Island, the barrier island with stunning sand-swept dunes, beautiful beaches, and lovely lighthouse views!

 There is plenty to do in Newburyport: relax and unwind at the spa or take a rejuvenating stroll out to the historic Plum Island Light House; beach town getaways should always leave you feeling rested, restored, and raring to go, right?!